tmsmith/Dapper-Extensions/readme.md

 Dapper Extensions
 ==========================
-Dapper Extensions is a small library that extends [Dapper](https://github.com/SamSaffron/dapper-dot-net) by adding basic CRUD operations (Get, Insert, Update, Delete) for your POCOs.
-This library keeps your POCOs pure by not requiring attributes.
+Dapper Extensions is a small library that complements [Dapper](https://github.com/SamSaffron/dapper-dot-net) by adding basic CRUD operations (Get, Insert, Update, Delete) for your POCOs.
+The goal of this library is to keep your POCOs pure by not requiring any attributes or base class inheritance.

-Custom mappings are achieved through ClassMapper.
+Customized mappings are achieved through ClassMapper.

 Features
 --------
-* Zero configuration
+* Zero configuration out of the box.
 * Automatic mapping of POCOs for Get, Insert, Update, and Delete operations.
 * Automatic support for Guid and Integer primary keys.
 * Pure POCOs through use of ClassMapper.
 * Customized mapping through the use of ClassMapper.
 * Composite Primary Key support (coming soon).
 * Singular and Pluralized table name support.
+* Easy-to-use Predicate System for more advanced scenarios (coming soon).

 Naming Conventions
 ------------------